PriyaLakr/Molecular-Inversion-Probes/README.md

 NCBI-BLAST+
 Primer3

-Scripts are added in the scripts folder
+Scripts are located in pathogenMIPs.ipynb